jean/collective.hostout/README.rst

 We can run our fabfile by providing the

- - host which refers to the part name in buildout.cfg.
+- host which refers to the part name in ``buildout.cfg``,

- - command which refers to the method name in the fabfile
+- command which refers to the method name in the fabfile,

- - any other options we want to pass to the command
+- any other options we want to pass to the command.

 Note: We can run multiple commands on one or more hosts using a single commandline.

 In our example